IkeThermite/EngineeringAssessment/README.md

 ```

 **Wrapping Up:**

 To complete the assignment, I remove the files created by `pipenv` as well as the initial draft, `threefunctions.py`, as they're no longer necessary.
+Final test was to clone the repository fresh in a different location and ensure that the above steps all work.

+## Review
+Overall, I had a blast!
+The microservices approach is new to me, as my background in programming is mostly related to implementing numerical methods for my own use.
+I can, however, immediately see the value.
+The entire assessment took about 5 hours with most of that time spent learning the basics of Docker and `docker-compose`.